sujalmhjn/hello-world/README.md

 - 👋 Hi, I’m @sujalmahajan24
 - 👀 I’m interested in Programming.
 - 🌱 I’m currently learning DSA using C++
-- 📫 How to reach me: You can reach out to me on:-
+- 📫 You can reach out to me on:-
 - 📧Email - sujalmahajan24@gmail.com
 - Twitter - @sujalmhjn_
 - LinkedIn - https://www.linkedin.com/in/sujalmhjn